qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 ---
 title: "What is a Sparse Vector?
 How to Achieve Vector-based Hybrid Search"
-short_description: "Combining the precision of exact keyword search with NN-based ranking"
+short_description: "Discover sparse vectors, their function, and significance in modern data processing, including methods like SPLADE for efficient use."
 description: "Learn what sparse vectors are, how they work, and their importance in modern data processing.
-Explore methods like SPLADE for creating and leveraging sparse vectors efficiently. "
+Explore methods like SPLADE for creating and leveraging sparse vectors efficiently."
 social_preview_image: /articles_data/sparse-vectors/social_preview.png
 small_preview_image: /articles_data/sparse-vectors/sparse-vectors-icon.svg
 preview_dir: /articles_data/sparse-vectors/preview